Effective Prompt Engineering and LLM Safety

 Conclusion

 Effective prompt engineering is a balance between getting the best results from AI models and maintaining security.
-By following these guidelines, you can:
+By following these guidelines, you can create more effective prompts, protect sensitive information, maintain consistency in AI interactions, and build safer AI-powered applications.

 Remember: The goal is to harness AI's capabilities while maintaining robust security practices.
 Always err on the side of caution when dealing with potentially sensitive information.